byterubpay/byterub-site/_posts/2018-06-18-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-18.md

 **\<ArticMine>** also
 **\<suraeNoether>** nice
 **\<suraeNoether>** i heard something about a booth
-**\<suraeNoether>** i believe that sarang and I both declined actually having an MRL booth, but I'm happy to sit around at the monero booth for awhile, presuming... we have a booth (and now the word booth is meaningless, it's been said too much.  like the word kiosk)
+**\<suraeNoether>** i believe that sarang and I both declined actually having an MRL booth, but I'm happy to sit around at the byterub booth for awhile, presuming... we have a booth (and now the word booth is meaningless, it's been said too much.  like the word kiosk)
 **\<rehrar>** hmmm....then there was a misunderstanding
 **\<rehrar>** I thought it was "we'd man the booth if there was one, but not for the whole time cuz we want to enjoy the conference"
 **\<rehrar>** I'll communicate and change that right away if I was incorrect.